The global pandemic has caused great chaos and uncertainty and has caused many HR professionals to look into how to become a freelance HR consultant.

 - I recently wrote an article and downloadable guide for all these channels – check it out here: Best HR Marketing Plan For Human Resources Companies.

 - Check out the stories from other HR professionals about how they started out as independent freelance Human Resources consultants.
 You’ll learn so much!
 You’ll find these interviews on the A Better HR Business podcast.

-- Consider joining the next HR Consultant Bootcamp.
-Previous attendees have loved the support and ideas you’ll get.
+- Consider joining the HR Business Accelerator.
+You’ll love the support and ideas you’ll get.

 Freelance Jobs In HR

 You can register yourself on consulting project platforms for freelance jobs in HR via sites such as:

 - And other such websites.